HuygensING/hyper-collate/README.md

     *************************************************************
     ```
     in the output, which lists the URL of the server.
 Open this URL (starting with `http://`) in your browser.

+5. That’s it!
+HyperCollate is running on your computer.
+You can now start [using HyperCollate](##How to use HyperCollate).

 #### Optional: Use a custom port
 In principle, the server of HyperCollate uses a random port that may differ each time depending on which port is available.
 If you prefer to have the server use the same port each time, you can set it up as follows: